Diego Garcia: Governance

-2025 UK-Mauritius Agreement
+2025 UK–Mauritius Agreement

-Under the terms of the UK-Mauritius Agreement signed in May 2025, Mauritius is to have sovereignty over the Chagos Archipelago in its entirety, including Diego Garcia.
-The United Kingdom is granted administrative rights over Diego Garcia, including a 12 nautical mile zone surrounding it, as required to maintain its military bases on the island for a period of at least 99 years.
+Under the terms of the UK–Mauritius Agreement signed in May 2025, Mauritius is to have sovereignty over the Chagos Archipelago in its entirety, including Diego Garcia.
+The United Kingdom is granted administrative rights over Diego Garcia, including a 12-nautical-mile zone surrounding it, as required to maintain its military bases on the island for a period of at least 99 years.
 The United Kingdom is responsible for the defence and security of the island.
 The United Kingdom has criminal and civil jurisdiction in relation to the operation of the bases on the island.
 Mauritius has jurisdiction over its nationals and persons not connected to the bases.
 The United Kingdom may not issue coins or postage stamps for the island nor register births, deaths or marriages of persons not connected to the bases.
-The island's natural and marine resources belong to Mauritius which also maintains responsibility for environmental conservation and management.
+The island's natural and marine resources belong to Mauritius, which also maintains responsibility for environmental conservation and management.
 Exiled Chagossians and their descendants are not permitted to return to the island.

 Administration as part of the British Indian Ocean Territory

-Diego Garcia is the only inhabited island in the British Indian Ocean Territory, an overseas territory of the United Kingdom, usually abbreviated as "BIOT".
+Diego Garcia is the only inhabited island in the British Indian Ocean Territory, a British Overseas Territory, usually abbreviated as "BIOT".
 The Government of the BIOT consists of a commissioner appointed by King Charles III.
 The commissioner is based in London, resident in the Foreign, Commonwealth and Development Office (FCDO), and is assisted by an administrator and small staff.

 The UK represents the territory internationally.
-A local government as normally envisioned does not exist.
+A local government, comparable to those in other British Overseas Territories, does not exist.
 Rather, the administration is represented in the territory by the officer commanding British Forces on Diego Garcia, the "Brit rep".
 Laws and regulations are promulgated by the commissioner and enforced in the BIOT by Brit rep.

 Of major concern to the BIOT administration is the relationship with the United States military forces resident on Diego Garcia.
 An annual meeting called "The Pol-Mil Talks" (for "political-military") of all concerned is held at the Foreign and Commonwealth Office in London to resolve pertinent issues.
 These resolutions are formalised by an "Exchange of Letters".

 Neither the US nor the UK recognises Diego Garcia as being subject to the African Nuclear Weapons Free Zone Treaty, which lists BIOT as covered by the treaty.
 It is not publicly known whether nuclear weapons have ever been stored on the island.
-Noam Chomsky and Peter Sand have observed and emphasised that the US and UK stance is blocking the implementation of the treaty.
+Peter Sand has observed and emphasised that the US and UK stance is blocking the implementation of the treaty.